-Summer is a time when children can enjoy the fun of being a kid.
-Camp Webb’s Adventure Camp offers a safe and structured program in which campers make friends, learn life skills, experience teamwork, and just have some good, old-fashioned fun.
+Summer is a time when children can enjoy the fun of being a kid!
+Camp Webb’s Adventure Camp offers a safe and structured program in which campers make friends, learn life skills, experience teamwork, and have some good old-fashioned fun.
+Boys and girls, entering kindergarten through 7th grade, are grouped according to the grade they will be in for the upcoming school year.
+These groups rotate through a variety of activities each day, both indoor and outdoor.

 AGES: Boys and Girls entering Grades K-7